andyperlitch/angularjs-table/README.md

 There are two built-in sort functions availablewhich handle the two most common use-cases: `"string"` and `"number"`.
 To use these, simply set the `sort` attribute to one of these strings.

 Sorting can be set by the user by clicking the headers of sortable columns, and can be stacked by holding shift and clicking.
-The initial sort order can be set using the `initial_sorts` option in the Options Object, shown in the table above.
+The initial sort order can be set using the `initialSorts` option in the Options Object, shown in the table above.

 Row Filtering
 -------------